xmy953538104/benjiMY/CONTRIBUTING.md

 ### Finding Existing Issues

-Before filing a new issue, please search our [open issues](https://github.com/KeatonTheBot/Ryujinx/issues) to check if it already exists.
+Before filing a new issue, please search our [open issues](https://git.ryujinx.app/kenji-nx/ryujinx/-/issues) to check if it already exists.

 If you do find an existing issue, please include your own feedback in the discussion.
 Do consider upvoting (👍 reaction) the original post, as this helps us prioritize popular issues in our backlog.

 ### Writing a Good Feature Request

 Please review any feature requests already opened to both check it has not already been suggested, and to familiarize yourself with the format.
-When ready to submit a proposal, please use the [Feature Request issue template](https://github.com/Ryujinx/Ryujinx/issues/new?assignees=&labels=&projects=&template=feature_request.yml&title=%5BFeature+Request%5D).
+When ready to submit a proposal, please go [here](https://git.ryujinx.app/kenji-nx/ryujinx/-/issues).

 ### Writing a Good Bug Report

 Good bug reports make it easier for maintainers to verify and root cause the underlying problem.
 The better a bug report, the faster the problem will be resolved.
 Ideally, a bug report should contain the following information:

 * A high-level description of the problem.